JADES: The incidence rate and properties of galactic outflows in low-mass galaxies across 3 < z < 9: Outflow properties

-Determining the outflow extension $r_{\rm out}$ from the NIRSpec MSA data requires detailed modeling of the 2D spectra to quantify the impact of the background subtraction process, slit losses, and impact of the bar shadow on the surface brightness emission.
-In addition, a detailed kinematic analysis is necessary to distinguish the galactic disk emission from the outflow emission pixel-by-pixel.
-Therefore, in this work, which is meant as a first exploration of outflows in low-mass galaxies at high redshift, we use the same assumption adopted in other studies, which assumed the ionized outflows to be as extended as the galaxy, that is, $r_{\rm out}=r_{\rm gal}$.
-This assumption is supported by the typical sizes of ionized gas outflows determined with high-spatial resolution observations of local and low-$z$ star-forming galaxies \citep{Newman:2012, Forster:2014}.
-We thus adopt the half-light radius of the galaxies determined by NIRCam imaging \citep{Rieke:2023} to calculate the mass loss rate of the ionized outflows.
+Determining the outflow extension $r_{\rm out}$ from the NIRSpec MSA data requires detailed modelling of the 2D spectra to quantify the impact of the background subtraction process, slit losses, and impact of the bar shadow on the surface brightness emission.
+In addition, a detailed kinematic analysis is necessary to distinguish the galactic disk emission from the outflow emission pixel by pixel.
+In this work, which is meant as a first exploration of outflows in low-mass galaxies at high redshift, we therefore used the same assumption as was adopted in other studies, which assumed the ionised outflows to be as extended as the galaxy, that is, $r_{\rm out}=r_{\rm gal}$.
+This assumption is supported by the typical sizes of ionised gas outflows determined with high spatial resolution observations of local and low-$z$ star-forming galaxies \citep{Newman:2012, Forster:2014}.
+We thus adopted the half-light radius of the galaxies determined by NIRCam imaging \citep{Rieke:2023} to calculate the mass-loss rate of the ionised outflows.

-Based on the inferred estimates of outflow mass, velocity, and radius, we determine the mass outflow rate by using Equation~\ref{eq:rate} and, from this, the mass loading factor for each outflow (Table~\ref{tab:tab_outflow}).
-Our sample has a median mass loading factor of $\eta=2.1^{+2.5}_{-1.6}$, which is in good agreement with models which predict that feedback from supernovae is the main outflow driver and is required to regulate star formation and metal enrichment in galaxies \citep[e.g.][]{Finlator:2008, Dave:2011, Heckman:2015}.
+Based on the inferred estimates of outflow mass, velocity, and radius, we determined the mass outflow rate by using Equation~\ref{eq:rate} and, from this, the mass-loading factor for each outflow (Table~\ref{tab:tab_outflow}).
+Our sample has a median mass-loading factor of $\eta=2.0^{+1.6}_{-1.5}$, which agrees well with models that predict that feedback from supernovae is the main outflow driver and is required to regulate star formation and metal enrichment in galaxies \citep[e.g.][]{Finlator:2008, Dave:2011, Heckman:2015}.